asumansuenbuel/rose-api-nodejs-client/doc/README.md

 - integrate Rose into their NodeJs code on source code basis, and/or
 - use the command line interface to apply Rose's code-generation functionality on local files.

+Documentation for the Rose Command Line Interface can be found [here](../cli/index.html).